pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_ssl.md

 ## Adding SSL post Installation

 ## Change certificate with the Cells binary

 [:image-popup:2_running_cells_in_production/cells_cli_ssl_mod.png]

-You can change at any time your with the Cells binary, by running the following command:
+You can change at any time your SSL mod with the Cells binary, run the following command:

 - Make sure that your Cells is stopped (meaning service too)
 - `./cells config ssl mode`